-- Identification of required training courses for compliance and consultation staff in accordance with OSHA Instruction TED 01-00-018 as amended by AKOSH PD 09-02 and the AKOSH Training Plan, - Timely completion of required courses by compliance and consultation staff, - Staff attendance at professional development courses, seminars and conferences during FY2017.
+- Identification of required training courses for compliance and consultation staff in accordance with OSHA Instruction TED 01-00-018 as amended by AKOSH PD 16-02 and the AKOSH Training Plan. - Identification of required training courses for investigators of whistleblower complaints. - Timely completion of required courses by compliance and consultation staff, - Number of staff trained who had been on board with AKOSH for at least 3 years and who had completed all required courses in a timely manner. - Staff attendance at professional development courses, seminars and conferences.

-Reports from AKOSH Training Coordinator, Chief of Enforcement or Assistant Chief and AKOSH annual reports
+Reports from AKOSH Training Coordinator, Assistant Chief of Enforcement and AKOSH annual reports